 Here are some tips to help you stay safe after visiting a San Diego brewery.

 Maybe you’re thinking about hitting a San Diego craft brewery that’s only a few blocks down the road from your home, rather than heading across town.
 While you may think that walking is safer than driving, this may not necessarily be true.
-According to San Diego personal injury attorney Richard Morse, Roads in the city have proven to be particularly dangerous for pedestrians.
+According to attorney Richard Morse, roads in the city have proven to be particularly dangerous for pedestrians.

-“The rate at which pedestrians in San Diego have been involved in traffic accidents has been on the rise, and alcohol is a huge factor” the Injury Trial Lawyers, APC co-founder explained.
+“The rate at which pedestrians have been involved in traffic accidents has been on the rise, and alcohol is a huge factor," Los Angeles personal injury lawyer Sherwin Arzani, explains.
 “Pedestrians who are intoxicated are more likely to violate traffic laws and stumble out into traffic, and less capable of reacting to traffic around them.”

 Designate a Sober Driver

 While being the designated driver isn’t necessarily the most glamorous job, it can help to save lives.
 There are tens of dozens of craft breweries in San Diego, making it impossible to hit them all in one night.
 Sit down with a few friends and talk about taking a few different trips to visit area craft breweries.
 Each trip, a different person will act as the designated driver, ensuring that everyone gets home safely.
 A designated driver also helps to prevent the dreaded DUI.
-San Diego police are always on the lookout for drunk drivers, and a DUI has serious consequences.
-If you do get charged with a DUI, you'll need a good criminal defense attorney who practices in San Diego.
-We recommend https://www.bajajdefense.com if you need a defense attorney.
+Police are always on the lookout for drunk drivers, and a DUI has serious consequences.
+If you do get charged with a DUI, you'll need an experienced DUI lawyer.

 Ride With Uber or Lyft